abemassry/wsend/README.md

 ## API
 The API is REST like in the sense that there is a representational transfer of state.
 It isn't REST like in the sense that the only transport method that is used is HTTP POST.

+### Update
+Additional API keys with expiration are available for paid accounts.
+The management is done through the web interface at https://wsend.net/profile/api to use it save the API token to a secure location and use it in the following examples where `$id` is used.
+It should behave the same as the standard `uid`.

 To get a user id:

     curl -d "start=1" https://wsend.net/createunreg